Ex opere operato: In the Roman Catholic Church

 According to the teaching of the Roman Catholic Church, to receive the fruits of the sacraments requires that a person be properly disposed.
 This means the efficacy of grace via the sacraments is not automatic.
 There must be, at least in the case of an adult, an openness to use the sufficient grace which is available in a sacrament.
 When the recipient is properly disposed, "the sacraments are instrumental causes of grace."

+Biblical basis of the sacraments

+The sacraments work ex opere operato as manifestations of Jesus' actions and words during his life.
+Baptism and Confirmation are the manifestation of Jesus' baptism by John the Baptist and anointing by the Holy Spirit, Holy Orders is the manifestation of Jesus' calling of the twelve Apostles, Matrimony is the manifestation of the Wedding at Cana, Anointing of the Sick is the manifestation of Jesus' miracles, Confession is the manifestation of Jesus' forgiveness of sins, and the Eucharist is the manifestation of the Last Supper and Paschal Mystery.

 Sacramentals

-The teaching of the Roman Catholic Church regarding the sacramentals is that their efficacy comes ex opere operantis Ecclesiae (i.e., from what the doer, the Church, does), not ex opere operato (from what is done): i.e., as the Second Vatican Council said, "they signify effects, particularly of a spiritual kind, which are obtained through the Church's intercession".
-They "do not confer the grace of the Holy Spirit in the way that the sacraments do, but by the church's prayer they prepare us to receive grace and dispose us to cooperate with it".
+The teaching of the Roman Catholic Church regarding sacramentals is their efficacy comes ex opere operantis Ecclesiae (i.e., from what the doer, the Church, does), not ex opere operato (from what is done): i.e., as the Second Vatican Council said, “they signify effects, particularly of a spiritual kind, which are obtained through the Church's intercession”.
+They “do not confer the grace of the Holy Spirit in the way that the sacraments do, but by the Church's prayer they prepare us to receive grace and dispose us to cooperate with it”.
 Sacramentals dispose the soul to receive grace and may remit venial sins when used prayerfully.

-In the Anglican Communion
+In the Lutheran Churches

+The Lutheran Churches see as sacraments: baptism, eucharist, as well as confession and absolution.

+Lutherans teach that through the sacrament of baptism, the soul is cleansed of original sin and bestowed salvific grace.

+The Lutheran Churches affirm the real presence of Christ in the Eucharist and hold that the Mass is a sacrifice of thanksgiving and praise.

+In the Lutheran sacrament of confession and absolution, the priest pronounces forgiveness on the penitent in persona Christi and through these words, the believer receives "grace and forgiveness".

+The Lutheran doctrine is distinguished from the Roman Catholic doctrine:

+The Lutheran doctrine is distinguished from Reformed (Continental Reformed, Presbyterian, Congregationalist and Anglican) doctrine: